arrenree/kx/README.md

 / that looks okay, but for each row we have a dictionary association / btwn the k value and the corresponding dict p!v

+/ retrieve the distinct values of p

 p: asc exec distinct p from t
 `s#`xx`yy`zz

-exec P#p!v by k from t
+exec p#p!v by k from t
  | xx yy zz
 -| --------
 1| 10